Understanding portfolio investment entities (PIEs)

 When you invest in a portfolio investment entity (PIE), it’ll pay tax on your behalf, using the prescribed investor rate (PIR) you have provided.

 PIE tax is generally a ‘final’ tax.
 This means you don’t have to include your PIE taxable income in your income tax return – as long as you’ve provided the correct PIR.
 If you’ve provided the correct rate, your PIE tax liability (either at the end of the year or at the time of a taxable event like a withdrawal) will be taken care of.

 However, if you understate your PIR, you will have to complete an income tax return to make up any tax shortfall (which you’ll need to pay at your personal income tax rate).

-Under the current rules, if you overstate your PIR, you can’t get back any overpaid tax.
-That’s why it’s important to check your PIR regularly and to notify us of any changes.
+It’s important to check your PIR regularly and to notify us of any changes.